avinhurry/flexitime/README.md

 It's designed around compressed working weeks (37 hours by default), with carry-over between weeks so overtime or shortfalls roll forward automatically.

+I built Flexitime to track my own compressed working week, without the complexity of a full HR system.

 ## Features
 - Clock in / clock out with optional lunch breaks
 - Weekly totals showing required hours and running balance